 This material has withstood the test of time and is still extremely popular today.
 Even as other new alternatives come and go, asphalt shingles can be found on nearly 80% of homes in the United States.
 Asphalt shingles are affordable, making them ideal for any homeowners on a budget.
 This material can also be attached in different ways to create various aesthetic outcomes.
 Asphalt shingles are highly resistant to wind and fire, as well as easily replaceable if they are lost.
 While they can last up to 20 years, they are not quite as durable as some other materials.

-While not the most popular choice for traditional homes, flat roofs can wonderfully complement modern houses.
+While not the most popular choice for traditional homes, flat EPDM or TPO roofs can wonderfully complement modern houses.
 Flat roofs allow easy accessibility for roofing contractors, meaning that getting the job done is quick and cost-effective.
 Inspections and repairs can be carried out quickly, as well.
 Flat roofs offer a sleek look to your home, and they are an easy, low-maintenance roofing option.

 Though asphalt shingles remain the most popular choice, metal roofing is gaining popularity.
 While this material will cost you more upfront, metal roofing systems have a lot more to offer than other materials.
 They have superior resistance to wind and fire, and they’re very eco-friendly.
 They can also reduce your energy costs thanks to their reflective abilities.
 You can find metal roofing options in a variety of materials from copper and steel through to aluminum.
 Metal roofing systems have a long lifespan, too, averaging around 70 years.